There was a time when layering skincare was simple. You cleansed, you toned, and you moisturised. In the daytime, you added sunscreen on top.

 Finally: The sunscreen

-If, however, it contains ingredients from both categories, treat it as a chemical sunscreen.
+If it contains ingredients from both categories, treat it as a chemical sunscreen.

-Chemical sunscreens need to sink into the skin, so they go on before the moisturizer.
-However, since layering on a moisturiser over a sunscreen can sometimes get a bit messy (think pilling and patchiness), try and look for a hydrating SPF formula that can also double up as the moisturiser.
+However, since layering on a moisturizer over sunscreen can sometimes get messy (think pilling and patchiness), try to look for a hydrating SPF formula that can double up as the moisturizer.

 Makeup?